eclifford/generator-testudo/README.md

 **Key Features**

-- Write tests where you want them.. next to your app code
 - Write your unit tests in full AMD
 - Karma Test Runner
 - Chai Assertions with Chai-Jquery and Chai-Sinon